-To achieve good safeguarding and proper information sharing it is imperative that confidentiality is maintained.
-That is persons who are told or made aware of the concerns affecting the wellbeing of a child are kept to a minimum on a strictly "need to know basis".
-However it is important the Club members do share relevant information that lead to the concerns for a child with the relevant statutory organisations as soon as possible after the concerns is raised.
+To achieve good safeguarding and proper information sharing it is imperative that confidentiality is maintained; that is, persons who are told or made aware of the concerns affecting the wellbeing of a child are kept to a minimum on a strictly "need to know basis".
+However, it is important that Club members share relevant information regarding concerns for a child with the relevant statutory organisations as soon as possible after the concerns are raised.

-Remember: it is not for you to decide a child is or may be at risk of harm or abuse but it is for you to refer that information to the professional bodies that can assess risk and act as required.
+Remember: it is not for you to decide if a child is or may be at risk of harm or abuse.
+However, it is for you to refer that information to the professional bodies that can assess risk and act as required.